Rose Water Rose Sugar Cookies

 Use your rose shaped cookie cutter or a stencil to cut out your cookies.

-Line your baking sheet with your silpat and place your cookies onto it.
+Line your baking sheet with your silpat and place your cookies on it.

 Bake for 8 minutes.